Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 If the conditional paths are Brownian bridges weighted by an entropic OT coupling, we move to Schrödinger-bridge variants.

-So flow matching is a framework for turning a chosen coupling-and-path construction into a regression loss; it is not automatically the Benamou-Brenier geodesic (Lipman et al., 2023; Tong et al., 2024; De Bortoli et al., 2021).
+So flow matching is a framework for turning a chosen coupling-and-path construction into a regression loss; it is not automatically the Benamou-Brenier geodesic (Lipman et al., 2023; Liu et al., 2022; Tong et al., 2024).
+However, by parameterizing the vector field via convex functions, Optimal Flow Matching(Kornilov et al., 2024) is able to recover the straight OT displacement in just one FM step.

 Practical OT: Regularized Couplings